ECONOMIC THEORY & TECHNOLOGICAL & INSTITUTIONAL INNOVATION

 WHY DID THE MARKET REFORMS OF THE 1980’S REFLECT AN ECONOMIC THEORY AND PRACTICAL POLICY CONSENSUS?

 The market reforms of the 1980's involved deregulation and the withdrawal of state intervention in market systems.
 The overthrow of the established policy consensus was often mistakenly attributed to the strong leadership of Margaret Thatcher in the UK and Ronald Reagan in the USA.
 However the policy changes were global and underpinned by economic theory not political personalities.

-The significant global market reforms included 1978 Deng Xiaoping in China who started to break Mao socialism with private farms & Shenzen, 1979 Margaret Thatcher, 1980 Ronald Reagan, 1985 European Single Market, 1989 Collapse of the Berlin Wall, 1991 Rao in India started to break Ghandi socialism &1992 subsidiarity in the Treaty of Maastricht ...
+The significant global market reforms included 1978 Deng Xiaoping in China who started to break Mao socialism with private farms & Shenzen, 1979 Margaret Thatcher, 1980 Ronald Reagan, 1985 European Competitive Market, 1989 Collapse of the Berlin Wall, 1991 Rao in India started to break Ghandi socialism &1992 Subsidiarity in the Treaty of Maastricht ...

 1 Theory and Policy

 The words of John Maynard Keynes suggest that economic theory maybe an important determinant of practical policy -